What is a Customer Service Representative?

 In a lot of cases, the representative acts as a salesperson.
 Employees in the retail industry, whether in traditional stores or online, are typically hired to assist customers in navigating the merchandise available.
 This frequently entails phone assistance as well as advice and recommendations given on the sales floor.
 These individuals take purchase orders, answer questions about products, prices, and shipping, and listen to any complaints or concerns that the buyer may have.

 Unsolicited advertising or marketing may also be included in the job description of a customer service representative.
-Many businesses grow their customer bases contacting potential customers directly, usually over the phone.
+Many businesses grow their customer bases by contacting potential customers directly, usually over the phone.
 The people who make these calls are commonly referred to as telemarketers, but their primary role is that of a customer service representative.

 Solvers of Problems

 Customer service representatives may also be called upon to resolve disputes between customers and the parent company.
 Most calls to service-oriented businesses, such as utilities, insurance companies, or banks, are routed to a customer service representative first.
 If that person is unable to solve the problem or lacks the expertise or authority to do so, the call is frequently transferred to a manager.
-Representatives do not make the rules and are usually restricted in what they can do their employers.
+Representatives do not make the rules and are usually restricted in what they can do by their employers.

 Education and Training